-Communication variables are used for cyclic communication between programs and top level single control modules.
+Communication variables are used for cyclic communication between top level diagrams, programs and top level single control modules.
 These objects can exist in the same application, the same controller, or in another controller.
 The name of the communication variable must be unique on the project to resolve the IP-address during compilation.

-Communication variables behave differently depending on where the variables are placed:
+Communication variables behave differently depending on where the in and out variables are placed:

-- Communication variables in the same application connected to the same IEC 61131-3 task - In this case, the in and out variable represents the same physical memory location, hence no communication is setup. - Communication variables in the same application but connected to different IEC 61131-3 tasks or between different applications in the same controller - In this case, fast data copying is performed at each 61131-3 task scan for the in variable.
-This is controlled by the task time, hence no external communication is setup. - Communication variables in different applications in different controllers
+- In and out variables are in the same application and connected to the same IEC 61131-3 task - In this case, the in and out variable represents the same physical memory location; hence no communication is setup.

+- In and out variables are in the same application, but connected to different IEC 61131-3 tasks; or the in and out variables are in different applications in the same controller - In this case, fast data copying is performed at each 61131-3 task scan for the in variable.
+This type of IAC is called internal IAC, where the data is copied between different memory locations, and this does not involve any real communication.
+This is controlled by the task time, hence no external communication is setup. - In and out variables are in different applications in different controllers (external communication)

-In this case external communication is setup.
+In this case, the actual external IAC occurs, and the client receives new values based on the configured interval time.
 The protocol used is IAC_MMS, which is based on User Datagram Protocol (UDP).